About the Kitten Heroes Program (KHP)

-- Provide spay/neuter, vaccination, and deworming services for FREE for the kittens and their mom, once the kittens weigh 2 lbs.
+- Provide spay/neuter, vaccination, and deworming services for FREE for the kittens and their mom once the kittens weigh two pounds.

-- Loan out traps and necessary supplies (food, litter, etc) for FREE to catch cats and house kittens safely.
+- Loan traps to catch cats and kittens safely with a refundable deposit.

 - If photos and flyers are provided to us, we are happy to share information about the kittens on our Facebook page and help connect you to anyone who reaches out through our page about adopting.

 - Underage (under eight weeks old) kittens are at extremely high risk at crowded shelters and rescues where disease can spread quickly and affect these vulnerable babies heavily and sometimes fatally.

 - Our local public animal shelters and our local rescues do an incredible job at saving lives, but they need our help.
 We at Friends of Strays need your help!
 There is simply not enough room to house, treat, and adopt out all of the kittens in need.
 When we have no more space, we have to turn kittens away.
 When other shelters have no more space, kittens are at risk of euthanasia.
 Supporting caregivers who participate in this program means fewer cats outside and more spayed/neutered.

 How Is It Different From Our Community Cats (TNVR) Program?

 - Kittens in this program are not ear-tipped, because you are agreeing to place them in indoor homes.
 They are not to be released outdoors.